Wisconsin Internet Sales Tax

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-For initial guidance on how physical presence is defined specifically under Wisconsin law, consult Section 77.51(13g) of the Wisconsin Statutes (WS), which provides definitions for “retailer engaged in business in this state.”
+For initial guidance on how physical presence is defined specifically under Wisconsin law, consult Section 77.51(13g) of the Wisconsin Statutes (WS), which provides definitions for a “retailer engaged in business in this state.”
 The definitions include:

 - maintaining, occupying, or using a place of business directly or indirectly,or through a subsidiary, or agent

-- any person who has an “affiliate” in the state, which, in general terms, means there is a significant overlap of ownership or control between the person and the business, in terms of stock ownership or otherwise
+- any person who has an affiliate in the state, which, in general terms, means there is a significant overlap of ownership or control between the person and the business, in terms of stock ownership or otherwise

 - a broad statement covering any retailer selling taxable items “unless otherwise limited by federal law.”

-Apart from the statutes and administrative rules, the Wisconsin Department of Revenue (DOR) has an extensive, plain-English publication, “Wisconsin Sales and Use Tax Information,” that covers most of the important details of Wisconsin sales and use tax.
-Section IV.A of the publication covers out-of-state retailers, and largely restates the points in the statute and administrative rules; the publication uses neither the term “physical presence” nor “nexus” in its explanations.
+Apart from the statutes and administrative rules, the Wisconsin Department of Revenue (DOR) has an extensive, plain-English publication, Wisconsin Sales and Use Tax Information, that covers most of the important details of Wisconsin sales and use tax.
+Section IV.A of the publication covers out-of-state retailers, and largely restates the points in the statute and administrative rules.
+The DOR publication uses neither the term physical presence nor nexus in its explanations.

 Finally, it is worth noting that a Wisconsin Department of Revenue (DOR) webpage on sales and use tax questions states that “If out-of-state retailers have physical presence (nexus) in Wisconsin, they may be required to register and collect the Wisconsin tax,” which seems to equate nexus with physical presence.

 Under Wisconsin law, some items may be exempt from sales tax, and certain purchasers may not be required to pay sales tax.
 For example, most food and food ingredients are exempt from sales tax.
 For relatively complete information on exemptions, consult Section 11 of “Wisconsin Sales and Use Tax Information” (“What is exempt?”) and sections Tax 11.08 through Tax 11.20 in Chapter Tax 11 of the Wisconsin Administrative Code.
 The DOR also publishes a relativelybrief webpage on exemptions which mainly covers exempt purchasers rather than exempt items.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOR publishes a helpful FAQ page on the use tax; among other things, the page states that when a person makes a purchase from an Internet seller and the seller charges no tax, then the purchaser must pay use tax.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The DOR publishes a helpful FAQ page on the use tax.
+Among other things, the page states that when a person makes a purchase from an Internet seller and the seller charges no tax, then the purchaser must pay use tax.